 How do I get my I-20 after I have been admitted

 When and if you are admitted, you will receive an email notification that contains a link to an I-20 request form.
-In order to receive your I-20, you must fill this form out and email it to the International Center.
-This process can take 1-3 weeks after you have been admitted depending on how many other students have requested I-20s.
+In order to receive your I-20, you must fill out this form and submit, as well as set-up eship if shipping internationally.
+This process will take approximately 5-10 business days if you follow all the instructions.

 Who should I contact if I have questions about my application?